sandervrijders/stack/index.md

     modprobe shim-dummy
     modprobe shim-hv

-Next, the IPC Manager has to be started in userspace, which needs some configuration info.
+Next, the IPC Manager has to be started in userspace, which is the local management agent.
+The IPCM needs some configuration info.

 ### Configuring the IPC Manager ###

-You can use the JSON file as input to configure the IPC Manager or the telnet console.
+There are two ways of configuring the IPC Manager, either by using a configuration file, which is written in JSON, or by telnetting to a console after the IPCM has started.

 #### The JSON config file ####

-Takes a lot of sections which tell the IPC Manager to create the IPC processes and with which config params.
+For an example of different JSON configuration files, you can take a look in tests/conf/

 #### The telnet console ####

-A different way is to use the telnet console, which allows the same flexibility in configuring.
+A different way is to use the telnet console, which allows the same flexibility in configuring:

+    telnet localhost <port number specified in JSON config>

+Type 'help' to get an overview of all available commands.

 Now applications can be run that use the IPC API.